Why not burn calories at home while you sit on your couch?

 Besides providing a smoother ride, spin bikes also have a heavier flywheel.

-Losing weight with a spin bike is possible?
+Is losing weight with a spin bike possible?

 Those looking to lose weight should definitely consider the spinning bike.
 Calories burned per hour vary depending on several factors, such as your weight and physical activity.